dotnet/designs/accepted/2021/workloads/workload-installation.md

 ### Workload manifest MSIs
 - MSI should upgrade previous versions of the workload manifest MSI for the same workload manifest ID and SDK Feature Band
   - This is different than most MSIs for the .NET SDK, such as the workload packs, which install side-by-side.
+  - In order to properly support upgrading, the semantic version number for the workload manifest needs to be mapped to a MSI version, preserving the version ordering present in the original semantic version.
+As there are only 32 significant bits between the MSI Major, Minor, and Build numbers, it's not possible to do this for arbitrary semantic versions.
+The mapping we use should ensure that for all public releases and public previews, the ordering is preserved correctly, and should make a best effort to satisfy this for daily builds.
 - DependencyProviderKey should include the Manifest ID, SDK Feature Band, and the InstallerPlatform.
 It should not include the workload manifest version, as updated versions of the manifest are installed in-place and should not be ref-counted separately

 Reference counting for the workload manifest MSIs will work as follows: